ilmangusta/DatabaseProject/README.md

 21) GRANT EXECUTE ON GVERDE TO ANONYMOUS;
 22) GRANT EXECUTE ON BLU TO ANONYMOUS;

-main page of site: http://oracle01.polo2.ad.unipi.it:8080/apex/{NOMEUTENTE DATABASE}.gui.aprihomepage --
+main page of site: http://oracle01.polo2.ad.unipi.it:8080/apex/{NOMEUTENTEDATABASE}.gui.aprihomepage -> NOMEUTENTEDATABASE=borrello per testing

 23) Rules and credentials to use and navigate properly on the site: